 - Failing Faster to Succeed as an Author – Wouldn’t it be great if you knew, before investing all that time and effort, that there was an eager market willing to pay for your book?
 A little bit of market research can go a long way toward ensuring the financial success of your work.
 Learn how to test out topic ideas and to refine them into ready-to-sell titles with eager markets.

 - How to Get More Reader Reviews to Increase Sales and Grow Your Platform – Are reader reviews really all that relevant?
 Of course they are!
 They are the social currency of the book market, and without them you’ve got a problem.
 Many potential book buyers consider a lack of reviews on a book’s listing to mean that either the book is not good or that no one is reading it.
 Either way, it’s a negative message to send.
 Learn how to secure genuine, authentic and relevant reader reviews, and what to do with them once you have them to grow your platform and increase sales.

-She has given presentations at the Unicorn Writers’ Conference, The Mark Twain House’s 3rd Annual Writers’ Weekend, chapter meetings of the Connecticut Authors and Publishers Association, the Association of Publishers for Special Sales, The Business of Writing International Summit, and will be appearing at the Florida Authors and Publishers Association‘s annual conference later this year.
+She has given presentations at the Unicorn Writers’ Conference, The Mark Twain House’s 3rd Annual Writers’ Weekend, chapter meetings of the Connecticut Authors and Publishers Association, the Association of Publishers for Special Sales, The Business of Writing International Summit, as well as the Florida Authors and Publishers Association‘s annual conference, among other places.

 One conference organizer had this to say about Tara’s presentation afterward.